yangfangs/physpetools/docs/docs/usage.md

 `NOTE:`

-* *For organisms not in the pre-built species list, PhySpeTree provides extend module (--echp or --esrn) for users to insert manually prepared files. *
+* *For organisms not in the pre-built species list, PhySpeTree provides extend module (--echp or --esrna) for users to insert manually prepared files.*